Hibiscus Tea

 Serving Suggestions

-I like to add some mint leaves, few lemon slices, and a whole hibiscus flower in the serving glasses to make it look even more beautiful.
+I like to add some mint leaves, a few lemon slices, and a whole hibiscus flower in the serving glasses to make it look even more beautiful.

 To serve it to kids, make popsicles of this tea.
 They will just love it.